 If you are employed by UW-Madison but are outside of the UW-Madison Health Care Component (UW HCC) and are receiving a LDS from the UW HCC, you must sign the Certification for Disclosure of a Limited Data Set from the UW-Madison Health Care Component to a UW-Madison Employee Outside of the UW HCC.

 Data Use Agreement: If you have received a data use agreement from a person or entity outside of UW-Madison, then please refer to the Data Use Agreement Evaluation Form for a list of elements that must be present in the agreement.
 Forward the agreement to the Office of Research and Sponsored Programs (RSP) or the Office of Industrial Partnerships (OIP) for signature as outlined below.

 If you are disclosing a LDS to a person or entity outside of the UW HCC or the University of Wisconsin Affiliated Covered Entity (UW ACE), please obtain that person’s or entity’s signature on the UW-Madison standard Data Use Agreement and forward the agreement to RSP or OIP for signature as outlined below.
-Please see Key Definitions for the Data Use Agreement if you are unsure about the meaning of any of the terms used in the data use agreement.
+Please see policy UW-115 Limited Data Sets of PHI if you are unsure about the meaning of any of the terms used in the data use agreement.